kd-research/Techies/docs/05-Create-Your-Own-Crew.md

   goal: |
     Summarize all text files in the working directory.
   backstory: |
     You are a summarization expert.
+You have information about { myagent_knowledge }.
   tools:
     - list_files
     - read_file